See you all on Monday 7th September

 The Slip End school community supports many charities throughout the year.
 Through doing so, pupils gain an awareness of the needs of others and learn the skills of good citizenship.

-This half term we have sold Remembrance Day poppies in school, held a 'Be a Hero' Mufti Day for Children in Need and once again filled shoe boxes for Samaritan's Purse Operation Christmas Child.
-These have now been collected and will be on their way to the Ukraine where they will delight children this Christmas.
+This year so far we have sold Remembrance Day poppies in school, held a 'Be a Hero' Mufti Day for Children in Need and once again filled shoe boxes for Samaritan's Purse Operation Christmas Child.

 Thank you once again to the whole school community for your kindness and support.